Flemsøya

-Flemsøya or Skuløya is an island in Ålesund Municipality in Møre og Romsdal county, Norway.
+Flemsøya or Skuløya is an island in Haram Municipality in Møre og Romsdal county, Norway.
 The 14.3 km2 island is located between the islands of Haramsøya and Fjørtofta.

-The island is connected to the neighboring island of Haramsøya by the Ullasund Bridge.
-The population (2015) of the island was 503.
+The population (2024) of the island was 450.
 The eastern and southern coastline is flat, the rest of the island is mountainous.
 The highest point, Skulen, is 492 m tall.
 The village of Longva is located on the west side of the island, along the Longvafjorden.

-The new Nordøyvegen bridge and tunnel project will connect the island of Flemsøya to the mainland and its neighboring islands when it is completed in 2022.
+The island is connected to the neighboring island of Haramsøya by the Ullasund Bridge.
+The new Nordøyvegen bridge and tunnel network was completed in 2022, connecting several islands to the mainland.
+It includes the Nogvafjord Tunnel which connects Flemsøya to the island of Fjørtofta to the north.